StevenKolamkuzhiyil/VisualizeCovid19/README.md

 ## Getting Started

-Clone this repository and run the Spring application.
+Clone this repository and run the Spring application in an IDE of your choice.

 ### Used Technologies